 One of the most fundamental rights is to live peaceably where we choose.
 Fair housing is the right of all people to buy, sell, or rent residential property, and to live where they wish free from discrimination.
-Having chosen a place to live, we are guaranteed the right to reside there peacefully, without regard to race, color, religion, sex, familial status, national origin, marital status, sexual orientation, gender identity or disability.
+Having chosen a place to live, we are guaranteed the right to reside there peacefully, without regard to race, color, religion, sex, familial status, national origin, marital status, sexual orientation, gender identity, disability, or source of income.

-The Law Against Housing Discrimination Maryland law has been modeled after federal law under Title VIII of the Civil Rights Act:
+The Law Against Housing Discrimination

+Maryland law has been modeled after federal law under Title VIII of the Civil Rights Act:

-"It is the policy of the State to provide for fair housing throughout the State to all, regardless of race, color, religion, sex, familial status, national origin, marital status, sexual orientation, gender identity, or disability; and to that end, to prohibit discriminatory practices with respect to residential housing by any person, in order to protect and insure the peace, health, safety, prosperity, and general welfare of all."
+"It is the policy of the State to provide for fair housing throughout the State to all, regardless of race, color, religion, sex, familial status, national origin, marital status, sexual orientation, gender identity, disability, or source of income; and to that end, to prohibit discriminatory practices with respect to residential housing by any person, in order to protect and insure the peace, health, safety, prosperity, and general welfare of all."